 Seminars/Symposia: The topics should be assigned to the student well in advance to facilitate in depth study.
-The ability to do literature search, in depth study, iii) Practical and Laboratory skills

-Presentation skills and use of audio-visual aids are to be assessed using a checklist Clinico-pathological conferences (Where applicable): This should be a multidisciplinary case study of an interesting case to train the candidate to solve diagnostic and therapeutic problems by using an analytical approach.
+The ability to do literature search, in depth study, presentation skills and use of audio- visual aids are to be assessed using a checklist Clinico-pathological conferences (Where applicable): This should be a multidisciplinary case study of an interesting case to train the candidate to solve diagnostic and therapeutic problems by using an analytical approach.
 The presenter(s) are to be assessed using a check list similar to that used for seminar.

-Medical Audit (Where applicable):Periodic morbidity and mortality meeting be held.
+Medical Audit (Where applicable): Periodic morbidity and mortality meeting beheld.

 Attendance and participation in these must be insisted upon.